-Brown, who has been principal at Chipman for five years, also is a mentor in the Delaware Leadership Project, the innovative statewide program training new principals for high-needs schools.
-As a mentor, he is "shadowed" by a trainee during the school year, offering hands-on instruction in his school's culture and instructional practices.
+Brown, who has been principal at Chipman for five years, also is a mentor in the Delaware Leadership Project, the innovative statewide program training new principals for certification that emphasizes on-site learning.
+"I came through the traditional way to administration," Brown says, "but I would have loved to have had the opportunity to do the work and the on the job training that these prospective leaders get."